djbpitt/raising/repo_conventions.md

 The subdirectory names and their contents are discussed below.

-## Four input types, each in a separate subdirectory of an `input` directory
+## Five input types, each in a separate subdirectory of an `input` directory

 The main repo contains a single `input` directory with four separate subdirectories, one for each type of input, with the following directory names: